yoonki-kim/MMM-AssistantMk2/CONFIGURATION.md

 ## Full detailed version.
 (Don't panic.
 Detailed information will be followed.)
 - All configuration fields are set as belows by default.
-- If you don't need, just see `ESSENTIALS` parts.
+- If you don't need, just use `ESSENTIALS` parts.

 ```
 {